OpenVan.campβ World of motorhomes — here

 Hesse ranks second most affordable camping region in Germany

-Prices in Hesse rose by only 2% compared to the previous year, while the average increase across Germany was 7%.
-In Europe, Germany remains one of the most affordable countries for camping, with an average price of €41 per night.
-For comparison, Croatia averages €73 and Italy €63.
+Prices in Hesse increased by just 2% year-on-year, while the average rise across Germany was 7%.
+Overall, Germany remains one of the most affordable camping destinations in Europe, with an average price of €41, significantly cheaper than Croatia (€73) or Italy (€63).

-This content was collected automatically from public sources.
+This content was collected automatically from public sources and may be processed by AI tools: translated, grouped, or shortened as an excerpt.
+It may contain inaccuracies, outdated information, or incorrect translations.
+Please verify important information at the original source.
 All images and content belong to their respective copyright holders.
 Copyright information

 Story sources